 - All meals and wine throughout the trip, with the exception of dinner on Day 6.

 - Transportation during the trip, including in a private coach.
 Travel within the city will often be by foot.

-- Four experienced, English-speaking guides—three local, one foreign—accompanying you during different sections of the trip in addition to an Atlas Obscura representative.
+- Four experienced, English-speaking guides—three local, one foreign—accompanying you during different sections of the trip.

 - Admission to all proposed activities, sites, workshops, and events.

 - A great group of fellow Atlas Obscura fans, excited to explore all that rtveli has to offer!

 NOTE ON FLIGHTS

 For flights in and out of Tbilisi International Airport (TBS), we suggest you arrive anytime before 3 p.m. on October 12 and depart anytime after 11 p.m. on October 19.
 Note that most inbound and outbound flights at TBS are scheduled for very early in the morning.
 We’ll provide the option of booking extra nights at our Tbilisi hotel before and/or after the tour, and are more than happy to provide suggestions for things to do and see in the city on your own.

 NOTE ON ITINERARY

 Itineraries are subject to change—and the weather!
 If any activity or attraction that is advertised is missed or not available, then we will always replace it with another activity or location of significant interest and value.